acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/mobile.md

 Mobile, and just specify some extra options to `cfx run`, `cfx test`, and `cfx xpi` when targeting Firefox Mobile.

-Right now only the following modules are supported:
+Right now only the following modules are fully functional:

 * [page-mod](packages/addon-kit/docs/page-mod.html)
 * [page-worker](packages/addon-kit/docs/page-worker.html)